Jakeeeeeeeee/CodeTest-Codility/README.md

-# This is the code test/ solution of TodoList from codility
+# This is the code test/ solution of TodoList with React from codility

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `yarn start`